Last Updated March, 2021

 Of course, in the end, you are the only one who decides if Istanbul in winter is right for you.
 But I really hope through this post you were able to get an idea of what to expect.

-When traveling in Turkey, it’s always a good idea to make sure you have a travel insurance policy.
-I like SafetyWing and use them for my trips.
+When traveling in Turkey, I advise you to have a travel insurance policy, especially now during the pandemic.
+There are different companies on the market that offer health insurance for Turkey, so it shouldn’t be a problem to choose.
+Mark and I personally use SafetyWing and use them for all our trips, not just Turkey.
 It is a great company that offers flexible travel insurance policies at very good prices.
+And what is important these days, they cover corona.
 Click here to get a quote from them.

 Have you been to Istanbul in the wintertime?
 Did you enjoy it?
 If you feel like adding anything or sharing about your experience, drop a comment!